Heathen (band): Breaking the Silence (1987–1990)

 Heathen's debut album Breaking the Silence was released in 1987.
 The album was well received critically and featured one very successful single, a cover of the 1970s glam rock band Sweet's song "Set Me Free".
 The song got some rock radio airplay and the video received rotation on MTV's Headbangers Ball.
 The band embarked on a tour in support of the album, which included a series of dates with Megadeth, King Diamond, Testament, Exodus, Savatage, Zoetrope, Dark Angel and Lizzy Borden, among others.

 In 1988, Carl Sacco left due to musical differences.
 He was replaced by Darren Minter.
 Mike Jastremski left the band shortly after, and the band went through number of bassists and vocalists between 1988 and 1991.
 In 1989, David White left the band due to personal and musical differences.
-For a few months the late ex-Exodus vocalist Paul Baloff became the band's vocalist.
+For a few months, former Exodus vocalist Paul Baloff became the band's vocalist.
 They also briefly toured with late Metal Church vocalist David Wayne.
 In late 1988, Rick Weaver was recruited from The Dispossessed who had opened for the Midwest leg of the Heathen's national tour.
 He left amicably in 1989 citing creative differences, and White returned to Heathen later that year.